faynch/Draw_a_Note/README.md

 # Draw a Note 🎨
-program that combines note and draw features to be in the same program
+The program that combines note and draw features to be in the same program

 ## Main Window 🖥
 ![Banner](https://github.com/faynch/Draw_a_Note/blob/main/Assets/MainWindow.png?raw=True)